Measurement of the Casimir force between superconductors: Introduction

-In this work, we have observed for the first time the Casimir force acting between the plates of a type-I superconducting drum.
-The Casimir force yields a strong softening nonlinearity, where the resonating frequency decreases with increasing amplitude~\cite{Serry1995,Chan2001a,Chan2001}.
-The optomechanical coupling to a microwave cavity allows us to calibrate all properties of the system and compare its response to the predicted Casimir force with only a single fit parameter.
-We qualitatively and quantitatively exclude other nonlinear effects that have hindered earlier works~\cite{Andrews2015,Norte2018}.
-This is the first measurement of the Casimir force between superconducting objects.
+In this work, we have observed a nonlinear potential that we show to be quantitatively compatible with the Casimir potential acting between the plates of a type-I superconducting drum.
+This force force yields a strong softening nonlinearity, where the resonating frequency decreases with increasing amplitude~\cite{Serry1995,Chan2001a,Chan2001}.
+The optomechanical coupling to a microwave cavity allows us to calibrate all properties of the system and compare its response to that obtained within a model of Casimir potential with only a single fit parameter.
+We qualitatively and quantitatively exclude other (nonlinear) effects that have hindered earlier works~\cite{Andrews2015,Eerkens2017,Norte2018}.
 This system requires no cryogenic positioners, and it shows a strong, tunable mechanical nonlinearity that is fully compatible with a mechanical system where quantum operations have been achieved.